caspark/maven-nailed/README.md

 To stop `nvn-server`, run `nvn --stop` with no other args.

-Currently is built with Maven 3.0.5, but should be relatively trivial to make it switchable to other versions (pull requests welcome!)
+Currently is built with Maven 3.0.5, but shouldn't be too hard to make it switchable to other versions (pull requests welcome!)
+Note that there's some code copy pasted and modified (1 line commented out) from Maven 3.0.5, so you'll need to update that most likely if you go down that path.

 See also [mvnsh](https://github.com/jdillon/mvnsh), but the approach in this project doesn't replace your shell.